jaypalexa/baseballink/pages/magazine/vol_1_no_4/bi_vol_1_no_4_little_sluggers.md

   <h2>They may not have a powerful swing, but every Saturday morning these little ones have a ball</h2>

   <p>
-    CAMP FOSTER, Okinawa, Japan &mdash; It's not often that you'll see a baseball player run with the bat after getting a hit, sit on a base and dig in the dirt during the middle of a game, or even try desperately to catch bugs while playing an outfield position &mdash; not unless you're watching the Camp Foster PeeWee League.
+    CAMP FOSTER, Okinawa, Japan&mdash;It's not often that you'll see a baseball player run with the bat after getting a hit, sit on a base and dig in the dirt during the middle of a game, or even try desperately to catch bugs while playing an outfield position&mdash;not unless you're watching the Camp Foster PeeWee League.
   </p>

   <p>